marcusoftnet/marcusoftnet.github.io/_posts/2015-12-10-riotjs-anatomy-of-a-tag.md

 ## Summary

 Whoa - this post grew longer than I expected.
 Tags in Riot are really very simple.
-Now you got to tag (oooh, sorry.
+Now you got to tag (ooh, sorry.
 Totally unintended joke) along on my learning journey.

 Custom tags are the building blocks of the UI when using Riot.
 They can consist of HTML, JavaScript or both in which the markup comes before the script.
 Optionally you can add styling for the component.